 - A recent study showed that not a single home listed in San Francisco was affordable to a public school teacher.
 We’re losing diversity and losing our families to rising housing costs.
 Prop G helps keep families in San Francisco by rewarding long-term ownership and not quick real estate flipping.

 - More than 10,000 San Francisco tenants have been displaced by the Ellis Act since 1997.
 This is a crisis that hurts families and allows speculators to raise the cost of living in the city.

 - 55% of Ellis Act evictions are issued by owners within the first year of ownership.
 Prop G will discourage this predatory housing practice.

 - Almost 1,700 units of rental housing have been lost since 2009—affecting more than 5,000 tenants.
 Prop G will help stop these losses and help stabilize the rental market in San Francisco.

 - Harvey Milk first proposed an Anti-Speculation Tax in 1978.
 Harvey recognized that predatory housing speculation is a dangerous force that threatens the security of San Francisco’s neighborhoods and communities.
 Let’s live up to his legacy and pass Prop.
 G.

 - Both the Examiner and Guardian have endorsed Prop.
 G. Check out who else is endorsing the measure.

-By voting Yes on Prop G this November, you can help discourage the flipping of apartment buildings, and encourage long-term investment in existing and new housing.
+Vote Yes on Prop G this November to help discourage the flipping of apartment buildings, and encourage long-term investment in existing and new housing.
 Say Yes to San Francisco Values.
 Say Yes to Protecting Our Neighborhoods from Speculators.
 Vote Yes on G.